-Compensation Oversight Committee of BNY Mellon ('COC') is responsible for ensuring compensation plans are based on sound risk management, it provides governance and risk oversight and advises the HRCC on any compensation risk issues.
-The members of the COC are senior members of BNY Mellon management, including the Chief Human Resources Officer, the Chief Risk Officer, the Chief Financial Officer and the Head of Compensation & Benefits.
-The Chief Executive Officer is responsible for the funding and design of incentive plans.
-All new material incentive plans, material changes to existing incentive/sales plans and funding accrual decisions are subject to the review and approval of the CEO and CFO prior to the oversight by the HRCC.
+Investment Management Compensation Oversight Committee of BNY Mellon ("IM COC") is responsible for ensuring compensation plans are based on sound risk management, it provides governance and risk oversight and advises the HRCC on any compensation risk issues.
+The members of the IM COC are senior members of BNY Mellon Investment Management, including the Chief Executive Officer of BNY Mellon Investment Management; Global Head of Human Resources for Investment Management, Employee Relations, and HR Governance & Internal Controls; Head of Governance, BNY Mellon Investment Management; the Chief Financial Officer, BNY Mellon Investment Management; and the Global Head of Compensation, BNY Mellon Investment Management.
+All new material incentive plans, material changes to existing incentive/sales plans and funding accrual decisions are subject to the review and approval by the IM COC.

-Incentive Compensation Review Committee ('ICRC') is the coordinating body of senior executives responsible for the oversight of the process to evaluate and recommend compensation reductions for all employees.
-These decisions are based on feedback regarding risk, compliance, audit and legal outcomes as well as situations of an employee engaged in fraud or directly or indirectly to have contributed to a financial restatement or other irregularity.
+Incentive Compensation Review Committee ('ICRC') is the coordinating body of senior executives responsible for the oversight of the process of evaluating and recommending compensation reductions for all employees.
+These decisions are based on feedback regarding risk, compliance, audit and legal outcomes as well as situations of an employee engaged in fraud or who has directly or indirectly contributed to a financial restatement or other irregularity.
 The ICRC is a management-level committee that reports its recommendations to the HRCC.
 Ex ante adjustments are recommended by the employee's management for review and approval by the committee and ex post adjustments are formulated by the committee.
 The Chief Human Resources Officer chairs the committee supported by the Global Head of Compensation and Benefits.
 Voting members include the Chief Executive Officer, Chief Risk Officer, Chief Compliance Officer, Chief Auditor, Chief Financial Officer and General Counsel.

-Alcentra Remuneration Committee ('Alcentra RemCo') has delegated responsibility for remuneration matters from the Board of Alcentra Limited, which in consultation with the COC, is responsible for remuneration policy decisions and the approval of year-end compensation awards for its respective regulated staff members.
+Alcentra Remuneration Committee ('Alcentra RemCo') has delegated responsibility for remuneration matters from the Board of Alcentra Limited, which in consultation with the IM COC, is responsible for remuneration policy decisions and the approval of year-end compensation awards for its respective regulated staff members.
 This process includes formal input from Risk and Compliance functions when determining the amount of any variable incentive awards.

-In accordance with the PRA and FCA regulatory remuneration requirements, the responsibility for overseeing the development and implementation of the firm's remuneration policies and practices in relation to prescribed PRA and FCA Senior Managers, is held by the Chairman of Europe.
-This accountability is accomplished through oversight of policies and practices and delegation of key control processes to the Head of International Compensation & Benefits.
+In accordance with the FCA regulatory remuneration requirements, the responsibility for overseeing the development and implementation of the firm's remuneration policies and practices in relation to prescribed FCA Senior Managers, is held by the Chairman of Europe.
+This accountability is accomplished through oversight of policies and practices and delegation of key control processes to the Global Head of Compensation, BNY Mellon Investment Management.